xwmx/swiftly/Readme.markdown

 Binaries are stored in subdirectories at `$HOME/.swiftly/cache/`, which is created when `swiftly` is called for the first time.
-Each binary gets it own directory, and the filename of each binary is set to the last modified timestamp of the source file, resulting in a final directory structure of:
+Each binary gets it own directory, with a subdirectory set to the last modified timestamp of the source file, and a binary name set to the original executable name so internal references to the executable name work properly.
+The resulting final directory structure is:
   `$HOME/.swiftly/cache/binary_name/last_modified_timestamp/binary_name`

 ## Rationale